2019 World Surf League: Rip Curl Pro

-The Rip Curl Pro was held at Bells Beach in Victoria, Australia from the 17–27 April.
+The Rip Curl Pro was held at Bells Beach in Victoria, Australia from 17–27 April.
 It was won by John John Florence (Hawaii), defeating Filipe Toledo (Brazil).

 Corona Bali Protected

-The Corona Bali Protected was the third stop of the men's championship tour in 2019, taking place between the 13–25 May in Bali, Indonesia.
+The Corona Bali Protected was the third stop of the men's championship tour in 2019, taking place between 13–25 May in Bali, Indonesia.
 Kanoa Igarashi (Japan) won this event, defeating Jeremy Flores (France) in the final.

 Margaret River Pro

-The Margaret River Pro took place in Western Australia from the 29 May to 4 June.
+The Margaret River Pro took place in Western Australia from 29 May to 4 June.
 John John Florence (Hawaii) defeated Kolohe Andino (USA) to win the event.

 Rio Pro

-The Oi Rio Pro took place in Saquarema, Rio De Janeiro from the 20–23 June 2019.
+The Oi Rio Pro took place in Saquarema, Rio De Janeiro from 20–23 June 2019.
 Filipe Toledo (Brazil) defeated Jordy Smith (South Africa) to win the event with a score in the final of 18.04.

 J-Bay Open

-The Corona Open J-Bay took place at Jeffery's Bay, South Africa, from the 9 to the 19th July.
+The Corona Open J-Bay took place at Jeffery's Bay, South Africa, from the 9 to 19 July.
 Gabriel Medina (Brazil) defeated Italo Ferreia (Brazil) for the event win.

 Tahiti Pro

-The Tahiti Pro Teahupo'o took place at Teahupo'o in Tahiti, French Polynesia from the 24–29 August.
+The Tahiti Pro Teahupo'o took place at Teahupo'o in Tahiti, French Polynesia from 24–29 August.
 Owen Wright (Australia) defeated Gabriel Medina (Brazil) in the final, with a total score of 17.07.

 Freshwater Pro

-The Freshwater Pro was held from the 19–24 September at the Surf Ranch, in Lemoore, California.
+The Freshwater Pro was held from 19–24 September at the Surf Ranch, in Lemoore, California.
 Gabriel Medina (Brazil) won the event with a total score of 18.86, defeating Filipe Toledo (Brazil).

 Quicksilver Pro France

-The Quicksilver Pro France took place from the 3 to 11 October at Capbreton, Hossegor and Seignosse, Landes, France.
+The Quicksilver Pro France took place from 3 to 11 October at Capbreton, Hossegor and Seignosse, Landes, France.
 Jeremy Flores (France) won the event, defeating Italo Ferreria in the final.

 RipCurl Pro Portugal

-The MEO RipCurl Pro Portugal took place from the 16–28 October at Supertubos, Peniche.
+The MEO RipCurl Pro Portugal took place from 16–28 October at Supertubos, Peniche.
 Italo Ferreria (Brazil) defeated Jordy Smith (South Africa) in the final.

 Pipe Masters

-The Billabong Pipe Masters is the final event of the men's championship tour, taking place from the 9–19 December in 2019.
+The Billabong Pipe Masters is the final event of the men's championship tour, taking place from 9–19 December in 2019.
 Italo Ferreria (Brazil) defeated Gabriel Medina (Brazil) in the final, while also securing the 2019 World Title.

-Event Results
+Event results

 2019 Men's Championship Tour Jeep Leaderboard

 Points are awarded using the following structure:

 Point values are shown using European thousands separators; most English-speaking countries would write these numbers as 10,000 for first place, 7,800 for 2nd place, and so on.